-Fan-favorite flavor profile: (try to say that 10 times!) toasted pecans and pure maple syrup!
-Mix it all up in a beautiful scone, glaze with maple syrup icing and you have a breakfast hit!
-Toasting nuts not only makes them crunchier and enhances the flavor, but the aroma is heavenly!
+One of our favorite flavor combos — toasted pecans and pure maple syrup!
+Mix it all up in a beautiful scone, glaze with maple syrup icing and you have a breakfast hit. ☕️ Toasting nuts not only makes them crunchier and enhances the flavor, but the aroma is heavenly.
 Always toast the nuts!!!

-- 3/4 heavy cream half and half, or milk (your choice)
+- 3/4 cup heavy cream half and half, or milk (your choice)

 - Preheat oven to 425⁰.
 Prepare a baking sheet with cooking spray or parchment paper.

 - In a large bowl, mix flour, brown sugar, baking powder, and salt.
 With a pastry cutter, or your fingertips, cut butter into flour mixture until well blended and butter is reduced to tiny pea-size pieces.
 Stir 3/4 cup of the toasted pecans.
 Reserve 1/2 cup of the pecans for topping the scones after you ice them.

-- In a glass measuring cup mix cream and vanilla extract.
+- In a glass measuring cup mix cream, maple syrup, and vanilla extract.
 With a large fork or spoon, stir cream into the flour-butter mixture.
 Blend well.
 Form into a ball, and on a floured cutting board, press the ball into a flat circle with your hands.
 The circle should be about 10-inches in diameter and roughly one-inch thick.

-- Place scones on prepared baking sheet and bake for approximately 12-14 minutes, or until tops begin to turn golden-brown.
-Remove from oven and cool completely.
+- Place scones on prepared baking sheet and bake for approximately 12-14 minutes, or until the tops begin to turn golden-brown.
+Remove from oven and cool completely before icing.

 Make the Icing